 Cluster Four consists of two courses that may be taken concurrently or in any order.
-Students must take one course from both the American Experience and the Global Experience areas of Cluster Four, and the two courses must be from two different disciplines (such as GPOSC and GANTH).
-Students may not take GPOSC 200 AND GPOSC 225 to complete the Cluster Four requirement.
+Students must take one course from both the American Experience and the Global Experience areas of Cluster Four, and the two courses must be from two different disciplines (such as POSC and ANTH).
+Students may not take POSC 200 AND POSC 225 to complete the Cluster Four requirement.

 - Complete one course from each of the two areas below:

 - POSC 225 U.S. Government

 Each of the American Experience courses provides students with an understanding of the major themes and concepts that structure American life today.
 HIST 225 does so through a contextual and document-based study of the American historical experience that emphasizes the interaction of people, ideas and social movements.
 POSC 225 focuses on the evolution and contemporary operation of the American political system by examining its fundamental principles and current dynamics.
 JUST225 frames questions regarding historic and contemporary events in terms of issues of justice, highlighting how societal structures interact with individual lives and vice versa.

 - AFST 200: Introduction to Africana Studies